VAYIKRA (And He Called)

 Satanism observes its own system of blood sacrifices to the powers of darkness.

 As well, Satan often attempts to twist and pervert the Word of God, using it for his own evil purposes.
 Luke 4 gives us an example of how he did this with Yeshua when He was tested in the wilderness.

 Satan misleads by substituting wicked counterfeits for the holy things of God, such as blood sacrifices.

 People of various pagan religions have practiced the ritual killing of animals to appease their false gods.
 Many cultures used animal sacrifice in purification ceremonies.
 Some of these include (in addition to the Hebrews): Greeks, Romans, Ancient Egyptians, Aztecs, and Yoruba.

-However, it is practiced outside of Judaism.
-Followers of Santeria (a religion of Caribbean origin) to this day do offer up some sacrificial animals to cure the sick or give thanks to their god (Orisa) as part of their ritual activities.
+However, outside of Judaism, it is practiced.
+Followers of Santeria (a religion of Caribbean origin) to this day offer up some sacrificial animals to cure the sick or give thanks to their god (Orisa) as part of their ritual activities.